Teamfight Tactics items cheat sheet – TFT item recipes

 TFT basic items

-Basic items are randomly distributed to you as you defeat enemies in the Minion phase, or are already equipped onto a champion that you select during the Draft phase.
+To make the better items in the game, you’ll need to obtain basic items from enemies in the Minion phase, or are already equipped onto a champion that you select during the Draft phase.
+Once you’ve equipped one, it’ll grant the bonus assigned to it, but equipping another will turn it into a combined item.
+You can’t unequip these items unless you sell the champion you’ve equipped it to, so be careful and plan ahead.

 Below is a complete table of all the basic items in the game.
-My recommendation would be to search for the specific item in the search bar on the top right of the table to limit the result to just the item you want.
+Click the “Plus” next to the title to reveal the table.
+As for navigating the table, my recommendation would be to search for the specific item in the search bar on the top right of the table to limit the result to just the item you want.

 |Item name